serjaou/deck-solved/README.md

 - `/search`:
   - Used with queryParams _(e.g. "/search?name=tarmogoyf")_.
-  - Trigger a card search according to the params and show a results page displaying card results.
-You can also perform an advanced search (review server API).
+  - Trigger a card-search according to the query-string and display a page with the results.
+You can also perform an advanced search using the set of allowed string queries that are defined on the API (review server API).
 - `/cards/<cardName>`:
   - Used with URL params _(e.g. "/cards/Thoughtseize")_.
   - Redirects to a page that shows the card's detailed information.